Catherine E. Pardee was the Assessor of Orange, Connecticut from 1947 to 1965.

 Needless to say the sad news upset everyone in attendance that had known Katherine Pardee, an individual who was honest, fair and recognized as a professional in the field of assessment.

-The Annual Katherine E. Pardee Memorial Award is given in recognition of outstanding and dedicated service to the NRAAO, which is what Kay Pardee gave of herself so unselfishly.
+The Annual Catherine E. Pardee Memorial Award is given in recognition of outstanding and dedicated service to the NRAAO, which is what Cay Pardee gave of herself so unselfishly.

 The sole recipient of this most prestigious award is designated and voted on by the past presidents of NRAAO annually.

-The Katherine E. Pardee Memorial Award was created unanimously by the NRAAO Board of Directors at the annual conference meeting held at the Hotel America in Hartford, Connecticut in May, 1966.
+The Catherine E. Pardee Memorial Award was created unanimously by the NRAAO Board of Directors at the annual conference meeting held at the Hotel America in Hartford, Connecticut in May, 1966.

-The first Katherine E. Pardee Memorial Award was presented at the 1967 NRAAO Conference in Boston, Massachusetts.
+The first Catherine E. Pardee Memorial Award was presented at the 1967 NRAAO Conference in Boston, Massachusetts.
 Mr. Herbert Shay, assessor of Fairfield, Connecticut was the first recipient.

-Since that time the Katherine E. Pardee Memorial Award has been spread quite evenly among all participating Provinces and States of the NRAAO.
+Since that time the Catherine E. Pardee Memorial Award has been spread quite evenly among all participating Provinces and States of the NRAAO.

 |2016||New Hampshire||Karen Marchant|